 They might feel less of a sex drive, sexual attraction for their partner, feel slightly annoyed by them.

 They might feel like they’re not quite sure if they want to stay in the relationship or not.

 This can take on a variety of different forms.

 Maybe you tell me “my girlfriend’s past made my feelings change,” but your feelings can change in many different ways.

 And S didn’t mention whether or not he’d actually put in the work to overcome retroactive jealousy or not, so I’m kind of winging it here in my response.

 But if you’re struggling with retroactive jealousy and your feelings for your partner are changing, my view is that there’s one of three things going on, one of three possibilities.

-So the first possibility is that maybe you are realizing on a deep level that your partner does not share your values and, thus, maybe you’d be better off in a different relationship.
+So the first possibility is that maybe you are realizing that your partner does not share your values.
+And thus, maybe you’d be better off in a different relationship.

 Maybe you’re sensing that there’s a real deal breaker issue in your relationship or perhaps in your partner’s past.